Uncomputability of Phase Diagrams: Spectral Gap Undecidability of a Continuous Family of Hamiltonians

 \section{Spectral Gap Undecidability of a Continuous~Family~of~Hamiltonians}

 In this section, we combine the 2D Marker Hamiltonian with the QPE History State construction.
 Despite the two-dimensional marker Hamiltonian, the setup is very reminiscent of the 1D construction; the crucial difference being the more finely-geared bonus and penalties we need to analyse.
+We show that the energy contributions from each of the checkerboard squares, defined in the classical Hamiltonian, is either positive or negative depending on whether an encoded computation halts or not.
+This provides a constant ground state energy density which is either positive or negative which can be leveraged to prove undecidability of the spectral gap and phase.